-Quick Start Guide — SR plug-in for Premiere Elements
+Quick Start Guide — SR plug-in with Premiere Elements

 If you use another Neat Video plug-in or another editing application, please select the corresponding quick start guide.

 To install the Neat Video (SR) plug-in for Premiere:

 - Make sure you have started Premiere Elements at least once before

 installing the plug-in.
 If you have not done that yet, start Premiere

 Elements and exit it.